Broodco/starting-web-development/README.md

 ## What is this repository about?

-During the second week of my formation *@BeCode Brussels*, we were asked to recreate a web page about **Tim-Berners-Lee**, following a precise template.
+During the second week of my formation *@BeCode Brussels*, we were asked to recreate a web page about **Tim Berners-Lee**, following a precise template.
 This repository contains my attempt at this exercise.

 ## Getting Started